mrbrianevans/ch-guide/pages/bulk-data/datasets/officers.md

 ---
 postName: Officers
 tags:
   - officers
   - directors
   - secretary
+title: Officers bulk data from Companies House
 description: A guide to using the officers bulk data file from Companies House.
+status: complete
 ---

 # Officers data